carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

 - Service account keys to be downloaded
 - Service account permissions to be set
 - Create a project with the name provided, if it is available for your use.
+- Selectively invoke portions of the bootstrap instead of creating the project in one invocation.
+- De-provision the entire project or selectively de-provision steps.

 # Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.